 and it has a section on Customer Success Stories

-It’s very clear, Salesforce understand the power of stories at the very top level.
+It’s very clear, Salesforce understands the power of stories at the very top level.

 Let’s look at how they use Customer Success Stories on their home page (Salesforce.com US version at Feb 2021):